StarPilot-Docs/docs/docs/usage/operation.md

 2. You can manually override or disengage openpilot at any time.
 Steering, throttle, and brakes can be used at any time.
-3. To engage openpilot (ie. to make it control your speed and steering), engage your CC system as normal by pressing SET/-.
+3. To engage openpilot (ie. to make it control your speed and steering), engage your CC system as normal by turning CC ON, then pressing SET/-.
 4. To disengage openpilot, it should be the same as your CC system.
-Press CC cancel or hit the brakes.
+Press CC cancel, CC OFF, or hit the brakes.
 GM Volts/Bolts can use the regen paddle.
 5. To adjust openpilot max speed, use the CC +/- buttons.
 Depending on the car, your car's dash may not reflect the max speed, so instead use the openpilot UI's max speed shown.